 Aside from that, it has long been decided by the Belgian Court of Cassation that third parties (those who did not participate and who were not called to participate in the arbitration) may not challenge an order recognising and enforcing the arbitral award.
 The Belgian Constitutional Court decided in a judgment dated 16 February 2017, however, that a third party should have the right to directly challenge an arbitral award before the Belgian courts (to avoid being opposed to the res judicata effect of that award).
-Nevertheless, it remains the case that a third party may not challenge the enforcement of an arbitral award.
+Nevertheless, despite the recent update implemented by the Act of 28 March 2024, it remains the case that a third party may not challenge the enforcement of an arbitral award.